MicrosoftEdge/WebView2Feedback/specs/Freeze.md

   ///
   HRESULT Resume();

-  /// `TRUE` when WebView is suspended.
+  /// `TRUE` when WebView is suspended, from the time when TrySuspend has completed
+  ///  successfully until WebView is resumed.
   [propget] HRESULT IsSuspended([out, retval] BOOL* isSuspended);
 }